Start 'Em, Sit 'Em Week 12: Advice for Unfavorable Fantasy Football Matchups

 Sit: Golden Tate, PHI (vs. NYG)

-Not to pile on the Eagles, but the Golden Tate addition hasn't exactly worked out as planned.
+Not to pile on the Eagles, but the Golden Tate addition hasn't worked out as planned.

-Tate has 12 targets over his two games with the team so far, but no more than 6.5 points in a game to show for it.
+Tate has 12 targets over his two games with the team so far but no more than 6.5 points in a game to show for it.

 Jeff McLane @Jeff_McLane